-The principality (Kedatuan) of Mantang was located on the island of Lombok.
+The kingdom (Kedatuan) of Mantang was located on the island of Lombok.

 There is no information about the history of Mantang.

 According to the contents of Babad Lombok, the oldest kingdom that once ruled on Lombok, was named kingdom of Laeq (in sasak laeq means past time), but another source namely Babad Suwung, declared that the oldest kingdom in Lombok was the Kingdom of Suwung, built and led by King Betara Indera.
 The kingdom of Suwung then was replaced by the kingdom of Lombok.
 In the 9th century until the 11th century existed the Sasak Kingdom which was later defeated by one of the kingdoms, who came from Bali at that time.